amrita-20/WordGamePlayGround/README.md

 ## Goals

 - Build a web-based word guessing game
-  - this site will use only backend-generated HTML
+  - this site use only backend-generated HTML
-  - this site will use no front-end JS
+  - this site use no front-end JS
 ## Functional Requirements

 For all the below: